Textbooks & study materials

 Not all subjects have textbooks.
 But for those that do, some textbooks will be ‘required’, and some are just ‘recommended’:

 - Required textbooks are essential learning resources that you'll refer to throughout your subject.

 - Recommended textbooks are additional learning resources that you might find useful to gain a deeper understanding.

-Online and other materials
+Printed and other study materials

 You uni will package these up and mail them to the address you supplied during enrolment.
 Postage can take several days—but do contact your uni if they haven’t arrived by the end of Week 1 of the study term.